prmtl/appfy.recipe.gae/README.txt

 appfy.recipe.gae:tools
 ----------------------

-Installs appcfg, dev_appserver and python executables in the buildout directory.
+Installs a python executable and several SDK scripts in the buildout
+directory: appcfg, bulkload_client, bulkloader, dev_appserver and
+remote_api_shell.

 It also allows to set default values to start the dev_appserver.

 This recipe extends `zc.recipe.egg <http://pypi.python.org/pypi/zc.recipe.egg>`_
 so all the options from that recipe are also valid.